caiostringari/picoastal/README.md

 # 5.1.
 Generating a ChArUco Board

 Each `ChArUco` board is unique.
-So we need to create one and keep track of how it was created.
-To do so with the default configuration, do:
+To create one with the default configuration, do:

 ```bash
 python src/calibration/create_ChArUco_board.py